fivetran/dbt_instagram_business_source/README.md

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- A Fivetran Instagram Business connector syncing data into your destination.
+- A Fivetran Instagram Business connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 ### Databricks Additional Configuration